Some have called it the greatest move of all-time.

 Many thought it was unnecessary.

 Regardless of how you feel about it, Michael Jordan’s “spectacular move (Marv Albert voice)” against the Lakers in the final minutes of Game 2 of the 1991 NBA Finals has become one of the most memorable highlights in sports (not just basketball) history.

-What often doesn’t get mentioned about Jordan in this game was his stat line of 33 points (15-of-18 shooting), 13 assists, 7 rebounds, 2 steals and 1 block in just 36 minutes.
+What often doesn’t get mentioned about Jordan in this game was his spectacular stat line: 33 points (15-of-18 shooting), 13 assists, 7 rebounds, 2 steals and 1 block in just 36 minutes.
 Oh yeah, and the Bulls won that game by 21.